ribtoks/code-jamming/_posts/2017-11-22-ultimate-combobox-in-qml.md

 <!--more-->

 What I did is that I created 2 controls `ComboBoxHeader` and `ComboBoxDropdown`.
 The first one was the control I used to put in the QML here and there where I needed the `ComboBox` functionality.
-It's code is pretty simple - file _ComboBoxHeader.qml_:
+It's code is pretty simple:

 ```
+/* ComboBoxHeader.qml */
 Item {
     id: comboBox